carpentries/instructor-training/episodes/15-carpentries.md

 follows our [Code of Conduct][coc], and is licensed either [CC-BY][cc-by] or [CC-0][cc-0] can be hosted in The Carpentries Incubator.

-Another resource, [The Carpentries Curriculum Development Handbook][cdh], provides a guide to the backward design approach we recommend for lesson development.
+Another resource, [the Collaborative Lesson Development Training curriculum][cld], provides a guide to the backward design approach we recommend for lesson development.

 ## A Culture of Contribution